opensearch-project/documentation-website/_benchmark/user-guide/target-throughput.md

 When measuring the overall latency, OpenSearch Benchmark includes all performed requests.
 All requests have a latency of 200 ms, except for the following two requests:

 - The request that lasted 1100 ms.
-- The subsequent request that was supposed to start at 4:00 s.
-This request was delayed by 100 ms, denoted by the orange area in the following diagram, and had a response time of 200 ms. When calculating the latency for this request, OpenSearch Benchmark will account for the delayed start time and combine it with the response time.
-Thus, the latency for this request is **300 ms**.
+- The subsequent request that was supposed to start at 4.00 s.
+This request was delayed by 100 ms, denoted by the orange-colored area in the following diagram, and had a response time of 200 ms. When calculating the latency for this request, OpenSearch Benchmark accounts for the delayed start time and combines it with the response time.
+The latency for this request is **300 ms**.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/latency-explanation-3.png" alt="">